* Upcoming seminar *

 24 May 2021

 The scale and pace of health research in the COVID-19 pandemic has resulted in an exceptionally rapidly evolving evidence base, with governments and public health authorities rolling out strategies for COVID-19 diagnosis, treatment and prevention at an unprecedented rate.
 In such circumstances, it can be challenging to distinguish between research and public health, particularly when the interventions being researched may also be implemented in evolving public health responses.
 This seminar looks at the moral grounds for drawing distinctions between research activities and public health practices in a pandemic, and the implications of such distinctions for how they are conducted, governed, and communicated about with relevant populations.
+It was chaired by Professor Lisa M. Lee, and featured contributions from Professor Jim Lavery, Professor Jerome Singh and Dr Rieke van der Graaf.

 Read the full briefing here